BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 │ ✅ URLs match - XID claims this is its canonical location
 ```

 If the URLs match, Ben is even more certain that he has the most up-to-date XIDDoc.
-If they don't, then Ben should look at the `dereferenceVia` in the new XIDDoc that he retrieved, and follow it to the URL that _it_ points to, repeating steps 6-7 until he actually gets a XIDDoc that matches its own `dereferenceVia`.
+If they don't, then Ben should look at the `dereferenceVia` in the new XIDDoc that he retrieved and follow it to the URL that _it_ points to, repeating steps 6-7 until he actually gets a XIDDoc that matches its own `dereferenceVia`.
 (Usually these additional steps wont' be required at all, but they should definitely be part of a verifier checklist.)

 Barring some weird issue like a circular set of dereferences, or a dead URL, Ben should now have a XIDDoc that is the newest version.
 But can he trust it?